-Keir Starmer says he’s happy to be branded ‘fiscal conservative’
+Keir Starmer says he’s happy to be branded a ‘fiscal conservative’

 The Labour leader has acknowledged frustration with his plan for fiscal restraint.
 “Taking seriously the foundations of economic responsibility may not set people’s pulses racing – but the new country we can build on top of them will do,” Sir Keir wrote in The Observer.

-Andrew Fisher, Jeremy Corbyn’s policy chief, said it was “delusional” to refuse to commit to extra spending on the NHS and public services.
+Andrew Fisher, who was policy chief for Jeremy Corbyn when he was leader of the party, said it was “delusional” to refuse to commit to extra spending on the NHS and public services.
 “Reforms are necessary, but they’re not an alternative to spending more,” he tweeted.

-Mick Lynch, the firebrand leader of the Rail, Maritime and Transport union (RMT) union, Lynch has said people cannot “spot the difference” between Labour and the Tories.
-“He’s got to show that he’s on the side of working people,” he told Sky News’ Sophy Ridge on Sunday.
+Mick Lynch, the firebrand leader of the Rail, Maritime and Transport (RMT) union, said people cannot “spot the difference” between Labour and the Tories.
+“He’s got to show that he’s on the side of working people,” he told Sky News’s Sophy Ridge on Sunday.

-“Keir Starmer and his team have got to show some clear water, some red water, between themselves and the Daily Mail, the Telegraph and themselves and the Conservatives.”
+“Keir Starmer and his team have got to show some clear water, some red water, between themselves and the Daily Mail, the Telegraph, and themselves and the Conservatives.”

-The left-wing campaign group Momentum said Sir Keir was “siding with the Daily Mail” when it comes to the “cruel” two child benefit cap, calling for “real investment” in public services and infrastructure.
+The left-wing campaign group Momentum said Sir Keir was “siding with the Daily Mail” when it comes to the “cruel” two-child benefit cap, and called for “real investment” in public services and infrastructure.

 But Sir Keir took on his critics on economic policy.
 “Frankly, the left has to start caring a lot more about growth, about creating wealth, attracting inward investment and kickstarting a spirit of enterprise,” he said – calling it “the only show in town”.

-Grilled on deselections, suspensions, and blocking of left-wing candidates – including mayor of North of Tyne Jamie Driscoll – Mr Starmer said he “rejects” the idea that he was ditching people and policies.
+Grilled on deselections, suspensions, and the blocking of left-wing candidates – including the North of Tyne mayor, Jamie Driscoll – Sir Keir said he “rejects” the idea that he is ditching people and policies.

-Asked by Laura Kuenssberg if he was happy to “ruffle feathers” in order to win power, Sir Keir said: “Of course” – before suggesting he would be happy with even a one-seat Labour majority in 2024.
+Asked by Laura Kuenssberg if he is happy to “ruffle feathers” in order to win power, Sir Keir said: “Of course” – before suggesting that he would be happy with even a one-seat Labour majority in 2024.

-“The biggest danger is complacency,” he said on the chances of Labour government.
-“I remind myself every day … that to get from where we landed in 2019 to a one-seat majority at the next election will be a bigger swing that Tony Blair got in 1997.”
+“The biggest danger is complacency,” he said on the chances of a Labour government.
+“I remind myself every day ... that to get from where we landed in 2019 to a one-seat majority at the next election will be a bigger swing than Tony Blair got in 1997.”

+Deputy leader Angela Rayner said a Labour government will not nationalise industries if it will cost “a load of money” to do so.
+She told The Observer: “With the rail companies, we have said that once their contracts are up we’d bring them back into public ownership, and that’s a way of doing it.
+It’s pragmatism, not ideology.
+It’s about asking, ‘Will it improve people’s lives?’”

+Asked about Sir Keir’s treatment of figures on the left of the party, she insisted that Labour needs to remain a broad church.
+“It has to be, because it’s not just about the party, it’s about voters,” she said.

-The Labour leader wouldn’t if he would keep negotiating on current public sector pay disputes, describing it was “the government’s mess”.
-He also refused to put a “arbitrary” target on house building – says only that he wants to see “hundreds of thousands more houses” built.
+Meanwhile, Sir Keir wouldn’t say if he would keep negotiating on current public-sector pay disputes, describing it as “the government’s mess” in his BBC interview.
+He also refused to put an “arbitrary” target on housebuilding – saying only that he wants to see “hundreds of thousands more houses” built.

 Sir Keir did not rule out changing the Bank of England’s 2 per cent inflation target under a Labour government.
-Asked he would look at changing the target, he told the BBC: “That’s something I think for us to address closer to the election.”
+Asked if he would look at changing the target, he said: “That’s something, I think, for us to address closer to the election.”

 Join our commenting forum